 - Self-identified stage or goal

-For example, new subscribers might receive a welcome sequence introducing them to Wealthy Affiliate.
+For example, new subscribers may receive a welcome sequence that introduces them to Wealthy Affiliate.
 More experienced subscribers could receive advanced tips, success stories, or updates about new features.

 The more personalized your content, the more it feels like a one-to-one conversation rather than a broadcast.